 Meghan represents individuals, investment advisers, broker-dealers, public companies, banks, and other financial institutions before various state and federal regulators and enforcement authorities.
-These include the Securities and Exchange Commission (SEC), the Consumer Financial Protection Bureau (CFPB), the U.S. Department of Justice (DOJ), and the Financial Industry Regulatory Authority (FINRA).
-Meghan has experience defending and counseling clients at each juncture of a government investigation, including with respect to subpoena responses, investigative testimony, and Wells submissions.
-She also represents clients in connection with actions brought in federal and state court with a concentration on securities litigation.
+These include the Securities and Exchange Commission (SEC), the Consumer Financial Protection Bureau (CFPB), the US Department of Justice (DOJ), the Financial Industry Regulatory Authority (FINRA), and state banking and securities regulators.

-Her experience extends to matters concerning, among other things:
+Her experience extends to defending and counseling clients in matters concerning, among other things:

 - Gatekeeper or secondary liability under the securities laws